 - To control or measure customer satisfaction, set up customer feedback loops in the form of surveys, on-website or in-app questionnaires, self-service options such as designated review or feedback sections.

-2. Longer-term approaches to attack the root of a problem to reduce churn
+2. Longer-term approaches to attack the root of a problem

 - Reduce obstacles to make it easier to purchase your product.